Dingding-Hu/BPLR-package/README.md

 ```

 # References

+Bantis LE, Nakas CT, Reiser B (2019), "Construction of confidence intervals for the maximum of the Youden index and the
+corresponding cutoff point of a continuous biomarker", Biometrical Journal, 61, 138-156.

+Dykstra R, Kochar S, Robertson T (1995), "Inference for likelihood ratio ordering in the two-sample problem", Journal of the
+American Statistical Association, 90, 1034-1040.

 Hu D, Yuan M, Yu T, Li P (2022), "Statistical inference for the two-sample problem under
 likelihood ratio ordering, with application to the ROC curve estimation", [arXiv:2205.00505](http://arxiv.org/abs/2205.00505).

-Dykstra R, Kochar S, Robertson T (1995), "Inference for likelihood ratio ordering in the two-sample problem", Journal of the
-American Statistical Association, 90, 1034-1040.

-Bantis LE, Nakas CT, Reiser B (2019), "Construction of confidence intervals for the maximum of the Youden index and the
-corresponding cutoff point of a continuous biomarker", Biometrical Journal, 61, 138-156.
+Lin H, Zhou XH, Li G (2012), "A direct semiparametric receiver operating characteristic curve regression with unknown link and
+baseline functions", Statistica Sinica, 22, 1427-1456.

 Yu T, Li P, Qin J (2017), "Density estimation in the two-sample problem with likelihood ratio ordering", Biometrika, 104,
 141-152.